 West Little Rock is one of the more commercial areas of Little Rock, and many chain restaurants call West Little Rock home.
 Most people have a good idea of what these national chains serve, their level of quality, prices, and ambiance.
-But local restaurants and smaller, regional chains are less well-known, and those are the focus of this list.
+But local restaurants and smaller, regional chains can also be found in this part of Little Rock.
 These joints feature cooking more indigenous to Arkansas and the region.
 And there are standout ethnic spots for pizza and Mexican food, too.

 At Bobby's Country Cookin', the menu changes daily.
 But it will always live up to its name, whether that day features fried chicken, chicken-fried steak, pot roast, meatloaf, fried okra, or chocolate pie, among many other possibilities.
 Locals rave about the fried chicken and lunch specials.
 Bobby's offers both take out and delivery, so if you want to bail on cooking dinner but don't want to go out, Bobby's will cook up something like your mama used to make and bring it to you.